kokorev/GHCNDaily/README.md

 GHCN daily homepage - https://www.ncdc.noaa.gov/ghcn-daily-description

 ## Requirements
+This project was only tested in the following enviroment but in principle should work with any recent version of Python, NumPy, and Pandas

 Python 3.6

 Numpy 1.15

 Pandas 0.23
-This project was not tested with older versions but in principle should work with any recent version

 ## Example